johnodonnell123/johnodonnell123.github.io/page_cluster.md

 If you are interested in learning more, [here](/pdf/Atlas_of_Log_Responses_Atlas_of_Log_Resp.pdf) is a useful quick-look chart that shows many more logs and their typical response in different rock types!

 ### Machine Learning Context: What is K-Means Clustering?
+What is the value?
 K-Means clustering is an unsupervised learning algorithm that attempts to uncover structures within the dataset it is provided.
 In one sentence: the algorithm will cross plot all of our variables against each other, and see if there are any obvious groups (clusters) in which the points can then be categorized.
 In the context of this project we will be looking to see if different rock types (sandstone, carbonate, salt) are easily discernable with this methodology.
 This is something that petrophysicists have been doing for decades manually and has proven incredibly valuable.
 Why use machine learning instead of doing this manually?

 - Time: This process can be done for thousands of wells, millions of feet of data, in a matter of minutes.
 This type of projects would take weeks if not months traditionally.